shanushka/shanushka/README.md

 ### Hi there 👋

-- 🔭 I’m full stack developer mainly focused in Javascript and Python
+- 🔭 I’m full stack developer mainly focused in Javascript,C#(.Net) and Python
 - 🌱 I’m currently solving problems on leetcode
 - 👯 I’m looking to for Full time Software Development position starting January 2024
 - 🤔 I’m looking for help with ...